The Sims: The Sims 3

-The Sims 3, The Sims 3: World Adventures, and The Sims 3: Ambitions were released for iOS.
-In addition, The Sims 3 was also released for Android, PlayStation 3, Xbox 360, Nintendo DS, Wii and Nintendo 3DS.
+The Sims 3, The Sims 3: World Adventures, and The Sims 3: Ambitions were released for iOS and other mobile devices.
+The Sims 3 was also released for Android, PlayStation 3, Xbox 360, Nintendo DS, Wii, and Nintendo 3DS.
 The 3DS version of the game was a launch title for the console.
 The Sims 3: Pets was released for PlayStation 3, Xbox 360, and Nintendo 3DS.
+The Sims 3: Supernatural and The Sims 3: Winter Edition were released for Java.

 The Sims 4

 Versions for the PlayStation 4 and Xbox One consoles were released on November 17, 2017.
-Unlike previous console ports, the console version of The Sims 4 has feature parity with the PC/Mac version, and also shares the same expansion packs, "game packs", "stuff packs" and "kits".
+Unlike previous console ports, the console version of The Sims 4 has feature parity with the PC/Mac version, and also shares the same "expansion packs", "game packs", "stuff packs", and "kits".